 If your site is an approved affiliate, then a Clinical Site request form is not needed.
 If you need your site to become affiliated, then please complete the form below and submit accordingly.
 This process can take anywhere from one week to one year, so getting it submitted quickly is the best course of action.

-The Preceptor Approval Form is required for both the FNP and PMHNP programs.
-The Mentor Form is required for the LAN program.
-This must be completed for each Preceptor or Mentor you work with.
-If students are working with two preceptors at the same facility, there must be two individual forms for each (each preceptor must have a signed, completed form and approval).
+The Preceptor Approval Form is required for all MSN programs.
+This must be completed for each Preceptor you work with.
+If students are working with two preceptors (more than one) at the same facility, there must be two individual forms for each (each preceptor must have a signed, completed form and approval).
 Also, if a student works with a preceptor for more than one semester, each semester requires a new submitted preceptor form with the updated term, course, and preceptor’s signature.
 Preceptors cannot be combined on the same form.
 If the student receives permission to follow a PA (in the NP programs), the supervising MD must also complete the License area and sign the preceptor’s form as well.
 Once the student COMPLETELY fills out the top portion, the Preceptor will complete the rest and sign.
 Then, the completed form must be submitted accordingly along with the preceptor’s resume to the Clinical Education Placement Coordinator’s email.

 CLINICAL FORMS AND DOCUMENTS YOU WILL NEED BY MSN PROGRAM